-It is not possible to state whether we would be entitled to the benefit of these relief provisions in all circumstances.
+It is not possible, however, to state whether in all circumstances we would be entitled to the benefit of these relief provisions.
 If these relief provisions do not apply to a particular set of circumstances, we will not qualify as a REIT.
-As discussed above in "-Taxation of Simon Property-General," even if these relief provisions apply, and we retain our status as a REIT, a tax would be imposed with respect to our excess net income.
+As discussed above in "-Taxation as a REIT-General," even if these relief provisions apply, and we retain our status as a REIT, a tax would be imposed with respect to our excess net income.
 We may not always be able to maintain compliance with the gross income tests for REIT qualification despite periodic monitoring of our income.